-Diagnosis of Peptic Ulcers (Stomach Ulcers)
+Diagnosis of Peptic Ulcers (Stomach or Duodenal Ulcers)

 How do doctors diagnose a peptic ulcer?

-- checks for bloating in your abdomen
+- checks for swelling in your abdomen

 - listens to sounds within your abdomen using a stethoscope